lschaffer/mcp_playground/README.md

 # MCP Playground Monorepo

+> [!NOTE]
+> This project was created and is actively maintained using agentic coding tools.
+The core monorepo and its packages were built with **Google Antigravity IDE** (primarily powered by **Gemini 3.5 Flash**), and specific components (such as some examples) were developed using the **ZooCode** plugin with **DeepSeek-V4**.
+It stands as a real-world demonstration of building production-ready Dart packages and interactive Flutter libraries using agentic workflows.

 Welcome to the **MCP Playground** monorepo!
 This project is split into a headless pure-Dart core package and an interactive Flutter widget library to let you prototype, debug, and run agentic Model Context Protocol (MCP) workflows across any platform.

 ---